allpro/react-nav-tabs/README.md

 ### Structure Example

-If NavTabs is implemented _without any configuration_, then sample `tabs` data is used to create a quick 3-tab prototype.
+If NavTabs is implemented _without any configuration_, **sample `tabs` data is used to create a quick 3-tab prototype**.
-This allows cosmetic styles can be applied even before the content exists.
+Cosmetic tab styles can be applied and tested before the real content exists.

 If `tabs` configuration is set, but some tabs are missing a `component` prop, NavTabs will render placeholders as the content for those tabs.